yssource/rhai/README.md

 let y = Dynamic::from(String::from("hello!"));  // remember &str is not supported by Rhai
 ```

+Functions registered with the [`Engine`] can be _overloaded_ as long as the _signature_ is unique,
+i.e. different functions can have the same name as long as their parameters are of different types
+and/or different number.
+New definitions _overwrite_ previous definitions of the same name and same number/types of parameters.

 Generic functions
 -----------------

 Rust generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately.
-This is essentially function overloading (Rhai does not natively support generics).
+This essentially overloads the function with different parameter types (Rhai does not natively support generics).

 ```rust
 use std::fmt::Display;